'It could've been a hell of a lot worse': Ruakākā couple fortunate not to lose home to garage fire

 "It's important to maintain and check your houses the same way you maintain items in your home.
 People should keep items a safe distance away from combustible materials."

-Turner said the Ruakākā brigade had fared a busy 10-days with a mixture of callouts requiring the help of firefighters.
+Turner said the Ruakākā brigade had a busy 10 days with a mixture of callouts requiring the help of firefighters.

 He predicted things could get busier after Wednesday as Northland is now in a restricted fire season where people must apply for a permit before lighting any open outdoor fires.